BertHav/Omgevingsmonitor_Software/README.md

 To maintain full compatibility, this definition is disabled.

 ## version 4.34 <a name="version434"></a>
 Fix for datagram when on batterypower and sen55 is attached.
-Nodered datagram fix
+NodeRED datagram fix

 ## version 4.33 <a name="version433"></a>